 Hi!
-I am Gavin Taylor, and I am a life coach, therapeutic care worker, and a behavior change expert.
+I am Gavin Taylor, and I am a life coach, mindfulness teacher, therapeutic care worker, and a behavior change expert.

 I have helped people beat their drug addictions, overcome social anxiety, understand their feelings, learn to live within their community, make better choices, get through PTSD, come to terms with physical disabilities, gain confidence, choose and get into university, change careers, sustain healthier habits, build better relationships, and become happier and more resilient in life.

 After years of experience working with people with a variety of needs, I now specialize in creating positive life plans and developing motivation by looking at meaning, purpose, and values to create and achieve goals that are client-centred.

 Coaching is a collaborative and supportive way of gaining knowledge and developing skills, and the thing I love is seeing the creative ways my clients apply these to their lives, dreams, and ambitions.
 People develop best when they feel good, which is why I like to have a sense of play and positive support in our work.